The Best 11 Backcountry Touring Skis

 11. K2 Wayback 106

-The ski sports a Paulownia Tour Lite wood core overlaid with Ti SpYne Titanal beam to provide torsional stiffness and stability on the front edges and in the tail.
+The ski sports a paulownia Tour Lite wood core overlaid with Ti-Spyne titanal beam to provide torsional stiffness and stability on the front edges and in the tail.
 Despite having metal in the construction, which is pretty unique for a touring-specific ski, the Wayback still only clocks in at 1500g.
-But the biggest advantage for the Wayback is its versatility.
-With a tip and tail rocker, the Wayback is surfy and cruisy in powder, but the Titanal laminate also makes it a powerful tool for skiing steeps and chopped-up crud and even spring powder.
-But the Wayback is a different beast from the Zero G 95 above.
-While the Zero G has heavy camber and a demanding style, the Wayback proves to be a much more forgiving ski that will appeal to a wider audience of backcountry skiers looking for a daily driver.
+But the biggest advantage of the Wayback is its versatility.
+With a tip and tail rocker making for easy turn initiation, the Wayback is surfy and cruisy in powder, but the titanal laminate also makes it a powerful tool for skiing steeps, variable terrain, and even spring powder.
+The Wayback is a different beast from the Zero G 95 above.
+While the Zero G has heavy camber and a demanding style, the Wayback proves to be a much more forgiving ski that will appeal to a wider audience of backcountry skiers looking for the best ski option for a daily driver.
 Doug Coombs would be proud.

-There are truly amazing places to discover far beyond the confines of a ski resort, and backcountry skis are the best tools to get you there.
-As I’ve laid out here, touring skis come in all shapes, sizes, and constructions, so to nail down the best ski for you and your style and goals, please contact me or my fellow Curated Ski Experts here at Curated.
+There are truly amazing places to discover far beyond the confines of a ski slope with your crew in tow, and backcountry skis are the best tools to get you there.
+As I’ve laid out here, touring skis come in all shapes, sizes, and constructions, so if you are looking for a touring ski to add to your ski quiver before your next adventure, or you're looking for any other ski gear, please contact me or my fellow Curated Ski Experts here at Curated.
+Eager for more?
+Check out the best backcountry touring skis here.